-In the vicinity of the site, Arrowtown-Lake Hayes Road has a seal width of 8.0m to 8.5m.
+In the vicinity of The Hills Golf Course, Arrowtown-Lake Hayes Road has a seal width of 8.0m to 8.5m.
 No footpaths are provided in this location.
 The speed limit along the section of Arrowtown-Lake Hayes Road near the site is 70 km/h, except near its intersections with McDonnell Road (to the north) where the speed limit changes to 50km/h.